 Explore Hoover Dam, day hike around the Colorado River that pulses through it, and paddle on the largest reservoir in the United States, which was formed by the dam.

 Moving around the northern edge of the lake, transfer to Kanab, Utah and Best Friends Animal Sanctuary.
 At the no-kill sanctuary, help care for cats, dogs, rabbits, parrots, and even pot-bellied pigs!
-Explore nearby Bryce Canyon and Zion National Park, as well as Kanab and its neighboring desert gems and International Night Sky Parks.
+Explore nearby Bryce Canyon and Zion National Park, as well as Kanab and its neighboring desert gems like Horse Shoe Bend, Antelope Canyon and the Coral Pink Sand Dunes State Park.

 The Grand Canyon & Final Banquet (Day 14)